Reviews Archive

 Detail

-Amstrad - The Amstrad version looks to be a direct port of the Spectrum version, and therefore has an almost identical level of detail, there seems to have been a change made to the main character sprite as he is now thinner than before, causing his right arm to look a little out of proportion
+Amstrad - The Amstrad version looks to be a direct port of the Spectrum version, and generally has an almost identical level of detail, if you look carefully though there are a few changes in detail (looking at screenshot 1 for example the ground the player is standing on has some simple line texturing added to it).
+Some sections have a few of these minor extra elements over the Spectrum version, whilst others have less.
+The main character sprite has also been changed and is now thinner than before, causing his right arm to look a little out of proportion in my opinion.

 --------------------------------------------------------------------------------------------------------------